 Landing on July 3rd 2015 after 117hours and 52minutes, André Borschberg’s flight from Japan to Hawaii marks the completion of 13 years of pioneering research and development.
 Bertrand Piccard’s vision, coupled with André Borschberg’s entrepreneurial mindset, and the skills of a multi-disciplinary team, have enabled an idea to become a reality.
 And this even though no aviation specialist, apart from Dassault, believed it could be possible: “Too big, too light and impossible to control in flight”, they all said.Read more about the flight...

-The plane’s unusual look undoubtedly helps the message of the project to be spread worldwide.
+The plane’s unusual look undoubtedly helped the message of the project to be spread worldwide.
 The wingspan of a Boeing 747 Jumbo Jet, the weight of a family car, the power of a small motorcycle, Solar Impulse 2 is the largest aircraft ever built with such a low weight.

 « To build an airplane of the size of a 747 with the weight of a car, something which was considered impossible by the aviation industry, we had to develop the right mindset in order to push the limits of the technologies.
 With Partners who believed in the same vision we developed solutions to make our airplanes very energy efficient.
 All these technologies can be used today in other applications to make our world more energy efficient as well. »